turingschool/backend_mod_1_prework/section2/reflection.md

 end
 ```
 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
-You might want to use an if statement while doing math equations.
+<br>You might want to use an if statement while doing math equations.

 ### Methods

 1. In your own words, what is the purpose of a method?
-The purpose of a method is if you need a piece of code to be repeated without having to type it again.
+<br>The purpose of a method is if you need a piece of code to be repeated without having to type it again.
 It also has arguments which are kind of like place holder variables.

 1. Create a method named `hello` that will print `"Sam I am"`.
 ```ruby